AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 cd bash_intro
 ```

 Don't forget to press enter to execute the last command (usually that doesn't copy over).
+If your system does not have `curl` installed, and you get an error message from the above, then it's probably best to work in the [binder environment](/bash/bash_intro_binder#accessing-our-command-line-environment) for now while getting used to things 🙂

 <br>